fontysrobotics/turtlecrab/README.md

 `ros2 launch turtlecrab nav_core.launch.py map:='/home/noxr/dev_ws/src/nav2_action_py_example/map/example_maze_03.yaml'`

 ## Using slam_toolbox for mapping big spaces
-Yeah, it is anoying to map big spaces while driving the robot, so, using slam_toolbox iHi, afgelopen maandag hebben we bij TL overleg besproken dat ik eerst aan Barbara zou vragen of een bijeenkomst met nieuwe studenten in juni zou mogen.
+Yeah, it is anoying to map big spaces while driving the robot, so, using slam_toolbox

-Dat mag inderdaad bij nieuwe regels die per 1 juni ingaan.

-Annelies zal nu samen met jullie afstemmen wat er dan allemaal moet gebeuren.
-Dank voor jullie medewerking.

-Groet,

-EllaHi, afgelopen maandag hebben we bij TL overleg besproken dat ik eerst aan Barbara zou vragen of een bijeenkomst met nieuwe studenten in juni zou mogen.

-Dat mag inderdaad bij nieuwe regels die per 1 juni ingaan.

-Annelies zal nu samen met jullie afstemmen wat er dan allemaal moet gebeuren.
-Dank voor jullie medewerking.

-Groet,

-Ellas really convenient and cool.

 For launching the slam_toolbox to do localization and mapping, then start the slam_toolbox: